Training-Free Policy Violation Detection via Activation-Space Whitening in LLMs: Introduction

 \section{Introduction}

-Large language models (LLMs) are increasingly adopted across organizations, where they are integrated into applications such as document drafting, automated customer support, and data analysis pipelines~\cite{cohere2023adoption,urlana2024llms,liang2025widespread}.
-As this adoption accelerates, organizations face a critical challenge of ensuring that LLMs operate in compliance with both internal organizational policies and external regulatory and compliance requirements across diverse domains (e.g., legal, financial, ethical, medical)~\citep{liu2023trustworthy}.
-In realistic enterprise settings, policy compliance rarely involves a single rule: models must simultaneously satisfy dozens of policies, each may consist of hundreds of rules.
-Each rule introduces new contextual conditions, linguistic subtleties, and exceptions~\citep{saura2025automating, hoover2025dynaguard}.
-Even high-performing commercial LLMs can produce responses that satisfy one rule while inadvertently violating another~\citep{openai2024gpt4o, zeng2024shieldgemma, 11029414}.
-This misalignment risk can carry serious legal and financial consequences: for instance, the U.S. Federal Trade Commission (FTC) required the DoNotPay company to halt deceptive claims about its AI legal-service chatbot and imposed monetary relief on the company~\cite{ftc2025donotpay}.
+Large language models (LLMs) are increasingly being adopted across organizations, where they are integrated into applications such as document drafting, automated customer support, and data analysis pipelines~\cite{cohere2023adoption,urlana2024llms,liang2025widespread}.
+As this adoption accelerates, organizations face the critical challenge of ensuring that LLMs comply with both internal organizational policies and external regulatory and compliance requirements across diverse domains (e.g., legal, financial, ethical, medical)~\citep{liu2023trustworthy,do178c}.
+In enterprise settings, policy compliance rarely involves one single rule: models must simultaneously satisfy dozens of policies, each of which may consist of hundreds of rules.
+Each rule introduces new contextual conditions, linguistic subtleties, and exceptions~\citep{saura2025automating,hoover2025dynaguard}.
+Even high-performing LLMs can inadvertently violate organizational policies, creating substantial legal and financial risks~\citep{openai2024gpt4o,zeng2024shieldgemma,11029414,ftc2025donotpay}.

-Several guardrail methods constrain LLM behavior~\cite{inan2023llama,rebedea-etal-2023-nemo,yuan2024rigorllm,kang2025rguard}, but they rely on fixed categories, handcrafted rules, and discrete boundaries that do not scale to heterogeneous organizational policies and lose robustness under diverse or nuanced requirements.
-Consequently, commercial LLMs (e.g., GPT-4~\cite{achiam2023gpt}) are often used as “LLM-as-a-Judge” evaluators~\cite{gu2024survey} or as fine-tuned detectors~\cite{hoover2025dynaguard}; however, these black-box classifiers have no interpretability and incur substantial infrastructure cost and latency, limiting real-time monitoring and large-scale deployment.
+To promote safe and compliant behavior, a wide range of guardrail mechanisms have been proposed to constrain LLM outputs~\cite{inan2023llama,rebedea-etal-2023-nemo,yuan2024rigorllm,kang2025rguard}.
+These mechanisms typically enforce predefined categories, handcrafted rules, or post-hoc classifiers over generated text.
+While effective for coarse-grained safety objectives, they do not scale well to complex organizational policies with numerous and context-sensitive rules.
+Consequently, organizations increasingly rely on LLM-based evaluators (“LLM-as-a-judge”)~\cite{gu2024survey} or fine-tuned compliance detectors~\cite{hoover2025dynaguard}.
+However, these approaches incur substantial training and inference costs, introducing non-trivial latency, limiting real-time monitoring and large-scale deployment.
+More fundamentally, these approaches assess compliance only at the level of generated text, leaving open the question of whether policy adherence is more directly reflected in the model’s internal decision process.